-MANITOBA, May 2 /CNW/ - This year marks the 65th anniversary of The War Amps Key Tag Service.
-Manitoba residents
+MONTREAL, Feb.
+7 /CNW/ - This year marks the 65th anniversary of The War Amps Key Tag Service.
+Quebec residents receiving

-receiving their 2011 key tags starting this week will learn how their
+their 2011 key tags starting this week will learn how their support of

-support of this valuable service allows the Association to continue its
+this valuable service allows the Association to continue its tradition

-A letter enclosed with the key tags tells the story of War Amps member
+A letter enclosed with the key tags tells the story of a War Amps member

-Ralph Hodgson, who lost his leg at Vimy Ridge in World War I. Hodgson
+who lost his leg at Vimy Ridge in World War I. It describes how he met

-met the amputees returning in hospital ships from World War II,
+the amputees returning in hospital ships from World War II, greeting

-greeting them on behalf of The War Amps and providing an encouraging
+them on behalf of The War Amps and providing an encouraging picture of

 The War Amps founding philosophy of "amputees helping amputees" has been

 proudly passed along to the thousands of children who have come through